yuliuqian/yuliuqian.github.io/_pages/about.md

 I went into the field of oceanography at [Dalhousie University](https://www.dal.ca) in 2012, working with [Dr. Katja Fennel](http://memg.ocean.dal.ca/fennel/) on ocean biogeochemistry, ecosystem modeling, and data assimilation.
 Part of the assimilation work was collaborated with [Dr. Laurent Bertino](https://www.nersc.no/staff/laurent-bertino)'s group at NERSC during my exchange study in Norway.

-After receiving my PhD in 2019, I worked as a postdoc at HKUST with [Dr. Jianping Gan](https://odmp.ust.hk) on ocean physical-biogeochemical interactions.
-I got appointed as a research assistant professor in June 2020 and an assistant professor in July 2021.
+After the PhD, I joined HKUST in 2019 to continue the marine ecosystem modelling research.
+I first worked as a postdoc and then a research assistant professor with [Dr. Jianping Gan](https://odmp.ust.hk).
+I got appointed as an assistant professor to start the EcoMod Lab in July 2021.